 Pecola Breedlove is a young black girl who prays every day for the blonde hair and blue eyes that she believes will allow her to fit in with her peers.
 This novel is a powerful examination of beauty, conformity, race, class, and gender from the legendary Toni Morrison.

-This year a Catholic school in Tennessee banned students from accessing the Harry Potter book series, citing fears it would drive students to the darkness of witchcraft and that spells included in the (and I cannot stress this enough) fictional children’s series could be real spells.
+In 2019, a Catholic school in Tennessee banned students from accessing the Harry Potter book series, citing fears it would drive students to the darkness of witchcraft and that spells included in the (and I cannot stress this enough) fictional children’s series could be real spells.
 This isn’t the first time the series has been banned, even at one point reaching the peak spot of “most banned book” in America.
 There were numerous reasons cited for why schools weren’t encouraging students to join Dumbledore’s Army.
 From claims it was too scary for children to the religious angle that wizards inherently can’t be the good guys, Harry Potter has stirred debate during Banned Books Week since its inception.
 Still the most lucrative book series in the world, Harry Potter is the best example of not letting the haters get you down.

 Let yourself be enchanted by this international phenomenon of a series about an orphaned boy wizard who holds the fate of the magical world in his hands.
 Whether you’re revisiting the world of witchcraft and wizardry or diving in for the first time, Harry’s story lives up to the hype.